Third Order“If you observe all these things, I promise you everlasting life!”

 How to Join the Franciscan Third Order of the Immaculate

 There are presently four established communities of the Franciscan Tertiaries of the Immaculate in North America.
 The Proto-community is in Griswold, CT – its members travel from all over CT, RI, and even as far as New York for the monthly meetings.
 There is also an active community in New Bedford MA, where at the present moment consists of almost one hundred members including those who wish to join.
-There is also the community attached to our friary in Maine, New York as well as the newly established community in Bloomington, Indiana and La Crosse, Wisconsin.
+There is also the community attached to our friary in Maine, New York as well as the newly established community in Bloomington, Indiana.
 Note that membership to the Third Order is only possible for inquirers who can attend monthly meeting to any of these existing communities.
 In the occasion that one is interested of their spirituality but can not attend the monthly meeting, he can still share in their spirituality by being an “associate” of the community.